-In addition, Giulio is Onav taster since 2012.
-Onav is the Italian wine tasters organization.
+In addition, Giulio has been Onav taster since 2012.
+Onav is the Italian wine tasters’ organization.

-Aurelio went to Havana 3 times and thanks to friends and exchange of information gathered in Italy I could hit the targets.
+Aurelio went to Havana 3 times and states: “thanks to friends and exchange of information gathered in Italy I could hit the targets.
 Since the very first time I could access locations, areas, tiendas.
 With a normal self-taught path this would have taken much longer.

 How did you get ready for the world elimination round and final?

 “We studied a lot and did a lot of other things.
 The HWC is a very eclectic competition.
 You need to know a lot about cigars both at theoretical level and at practical level.”
 According to Giuseppe, it’s a complete mastery of all the phases of the production process as well as extensive experience gained in the field; a considerable mnemonic effort is also needed to remember dates, launches and events of particular interest in the history of the Habano.
 “You need to identify a cigar, its strength level, the aromas… (during the final competition we correctly identified 3 of 3).”